kubakorniluk/cryptos/README.md

 # cryptos
-JavaScript tool for encrypting/decrypting classical ciphers
+JavaScript tool for encrypting and decrypting classical ciphers

 ## Instalation
 Simply include cryptos.js (or minified version) to your html document.